josheinhorn/weird-science/README.md

 ## How it works
 Though you can't really tell from the simple example, an `IExperiment` object is getting configured by the fluent interface, and then executed by the `Run()` method.

-The Experiment internals take care handling Exceptions, running the Control and Candidates, tracking internal state, recording results to pass to the Publisher, and of course returning the exact result that the Control returns (including throwing an Exception if that is what the Control does).
+The Experiment internals take care of handling Exceptions, running the Control and Candidates, tracking internal state, recording results to pass to the Publisher, and of course returning the exact result that the Control returns (including throwing an Exception if that is what the Control does).

 When the Experiment is run, it uses the delegates to determine the flow of execution.
 For instance, the Experiment Candidates won't run unless the `PreCondition` delegate evaluates to `true`.
 The use of delegates allows users of Weird Science to customize each experiment with just a few lines of code instead of declaring entire classes for simple tasks (though as you'll see later you can also extend the `Experiment` class).